Limitations of neural network training due to numerical instability of backpropagation

 The result is based on the following insight of \cite{Hanin2019}.
-Consider as a prototypical neuron a function of the form $x \mapsto \varrho(h(x) - b)$, where $h$ is a piecewise affine function of bounded variation.
-Then, for $\varrho(h(\cdot) - b)$ to have more affine pieces than $h$ it is necessary that $h(x) = b$ for some $x$ in the domain of $h$.
-Intuitively, for many such $x$ to exist, $h$ has to cross the $b$-level often.
+Consider as a prototypical neuron a function of the form $\varrho(h - b)$, where $h$ is a piecewise affine function of bounded variation.
+Then, for $\varrho(h - b)$ to have more affine pieces than $h$ it is necessary that $h(x) = b$ for some $x$ in the domain of $h$.
+Intuitively, for many such $x$ to exist, $h-b$ has to change sign many times.
 If $b$ is a random variable, then, for the event $h(x) = b$ to happen with high probability, $h$ needs to repeatedly cross a substantial part of the region where $b$ has most of its mass.
 This, however, can only happen to some degree since the variation of $h$ was assumed to be bounded.
 The resulting estimate of expected newly generated affine pieces in one neuron under random biases is formalised in Lemma \ref{lem:1}.
 Since the floating-point operations are assumed to introduce noise into the bias updates in a way quantified in Definition \ref{def:GD}, and since Assumption (B) implies bounded variation of the outputs of each neuron, we deduce that with high probability the number of affine pieces in a neural network is bounded.